tlh/recs-mode.el/README.md

          better-command
          even-better-command)

-   Commands listed in suggestions should be quoted like \`this', allowing emacs' help system to link to its documentation.  recs will print the keybindings, if they exist, of the commands at the end of the list.
-These should typically be the same ones that are
-   \`quoted' in the suggestion message.
+   Commands listed in suggestions should be quoted like
+   <tt>`this'</tt>, allowing emacs' help system to link to its
+   documentation.  recs will print the keybindings, if they exist, of the commands at the end of the list.
+These should typically be the same ones that are <tt>`quoted'</tt> in the suggestion message.

    After modifying the contents of <tt>recs-pattern-file</tt> you will need to reload the file for the changes to take effect.
 You can do